jenkinsci/JenkinsPipelineUnit/README.md

-# Pipeline Test Helper
+# Jenkins Pipeline Unit testing framework

+Jenkins Pipeline Unit is a testing framework used to implement unit tests for the Jenkins pipelines.
+It is written in Groovy and Jenkins pipeline are written in [Groovy Pipeline DSL](https://jenkins.io/doc/book/pipeline/).

 [![Build Status](https://travis-ci.org/lesfurets/pipeline-test-helper.svg?branch=master)](https://travis-ci.org/lesfurets/pipeline-test-helper)

-Helpers for testing Jenkins pipeline code, written in [Groovy Pipeline DSL](https://jenkins.io/doc/book/pipeline/).

 If you use Jenkins as your CI workhorse (like us @ [lesfurets.com](https://www.lesfurets.com)) and you enjoy writing _pipeline-as-code_, you already know that pipeline code is very powerful but can get pretty complex.

-These helpers let you write unit tests on the configuration and conditional logic of the pipeline code, by providing a mock execution of the pipeline.
+This testing framework lets you write unit tests on the configuration and conditional logic of the pipeline code, by providing a mock execution of the pipeline.
 You can mock built-in Jenkins commands, job configurations, see the stacktrace of the whole execution and even track regressions.

 ## Usage